jasp-stats/jasp-desktop/JASP-Tests/README.md

 -----------------

 Currently, the analysis unit tests are not integrated into the JASP-Tests app.
-To run the tests, the R package [JASPTools](https://github.com/TimKDJ/JASPTools) is required.
+To run the tests, the R package [jasptools](https://github.com/TimKDJ/jasptools) is required.
 This package is installed automatically when you clone the jasp-desktop environment.

 To check all tests simply type
 ```
-JASPTools::testAll()
+jasptools::testAll()
 ```

 Any test that fails is shown in the console.